 One of the best ways to acquire a greater understanding of your chosen field is by gaining practical experience in a work setting.
 It not only supplements your educational experience but also provides many additional benefits to those who participate in one.

 - Preview a career.
 It gives you the opportunity for career exploration before you choose a particular career.

 - Gain employment experience.
 It enhances your education and helps to develop career-specific skills and abilities.
 Internship experience makes you more competitive and marketable when seeking employment because it demonstrates interest and experience in your chosen field.

 - Networking.
 Through an internship, you will have the opportunity to make valuable career contacts, network with other professionals in the field, develop a mentor relationship, and possibly receive a full-time job offer.

 - Apply your knowledge.
-An internship experience can add more meaning to academic study by giving you the chance to integrate theories learned in the classroom with “real life” situations.
+An internship experience can add more meaning to an academic study by giving you the chance to integrate theories learned in the classroom with “real-life” situations.

 - Design your educational experience.
 An internship is a way for you to design your own curriculum.
 You decide what you want to learn, how to learn it, and how you will synthesize the experience with academic knowledge.

 - Financial Rewards.
 Although not all internships are paid, some organizations do compensate students for their internship experiences.
 In addition, some employers pay new hires more if they have some type of experiential learning, as opposed to those who do not have any.

 Whether it is a large company that has been in business for many years or a small start-up venture that is only a few years old, students can gain valuable knowledge working under the supervision of someone in their chosen field.
 Small and large organizations can benefit from providing internship opportunities to students in a variety of ways.

 - Pre-screen Employees.
 An internship allows the employer to gain an accurate evaluation of the skill level and ability of an individual before making a full-time job offer.